thesoundfromthesky/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- .forEach iterates elements in array and returns undefined.
+- .map iterates elements in array and returns new array with modified elements.

 2. What is the difference between a function and a method?

+- function is used outside of object and class.
+- method is used inside of object and class.

 3. What is closure?

+- Closure provides encapsulation to a variable by creating lexical environment.

 4. Describe the four rules of the 'this' keyword.

+- default binding: this refers window if "use strict" is not used
+- implicit binding: this refers one dot before object of property.
+- explicit binding: .call and .will explicitly binds this
+- new binding: new will create a new instance that this refers to.

 5. Why do we need super() in an extended class?

+- super() will explicitly bind parent class to child class.

 ## Project Set up